 Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
-Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.
+Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede the growth of vocabulary and background knowledge.
 (Adopted by the International Dyslexia Board of Directors, November 12, 2002).

 Paris ISD Dyslexia Program

-Paris ISD imprements the Take Flight Dyslexia Program: A Comprehensive Intervention for Students with Dyslexia.
-It is a two-year curriculum written by the staff of the Luke Waites Center for Dyslexia and Learning Disorders at Texas Scottish Rite Hospital for Children.
+Paris ISD implements the Take Flight Dyslexia Program: A Comprehensive Intervention for Students with Dyslexia.
+It is a curriculum written by the staff of the Luke Waites Center for Dyslexia and Learning Disorders at Texas Scottish Rite Hospital for Children.
 Take Flight was designed for use by Certified Academic Language Therapists for children with dyslexia ages 7 and older.
 The program is designed to be taught four or five days per week.
-It is intended for one-on-one or small group instruction with no more than six students per class.
+It is intended for small group instruction with no more than six students per class.